-By the end of this course, students will be able to 1. apply ENGL 1010 planning, organizing, drafting, revising and editing skills to the writing of literary argument papers in ENGL 1020.
+• By the end of this course, students will be able to 1. apply ENGL 1010 planning, organizing, drafting, revising and editing skills to the writing of literary argument papers in ENGL 1020.
 2. read closely primary and secondary sources and understand them at interpretive and evaluative levels in preparation for writing about them.
 3. distinguish among opinions, facts, inferences, and persuasive approaches in primary and secondary sources.
 4. formulate thesis sentences based on readings of primary and/or secondary sources, to select material from them to support the thesis, and to write papers with well-developed ideas supporting the thesis.
 5. use appropriate rhetorical patterns, such as comparison/contrast and argumentation, to demonstrate an understanding of the elements of fiction, poetry and drama in coherent essays which develop literary arguments from process to product.
-6. manage, coordinate, and document primary and secondary sources.
+6. manage, coordinate, and document primary and secondary sources according to MLA style in solving problems and arriving at decisions in the writing process.
 7. compose papers using correct diction, syntax, usage, grammar, and mechanics.